-It’s hard to believe we’re already announcing the 2019 Honda Grom, it seems like it was just a year or so ago when Honda released the big news in 2013 that they were bring the Grom to the USA for the 2014 model year.
+It seems like it was just a couple years ago when Honda released the big announcement in 2013 that they were bring the Grom to the USA for the 2014 model year.
 I’m about as big of a fan as you could be of the Grom as I broke down and bought a Grom to add to the stable, I put my name down on one the morning Honda made the announcement to dealers before I could even think about getting the chance to throw my leg over one.
 A lot of people told me I was crazy and that there is no “place” for a 125cc motorcycle here in the USA and that they would be nothing but a huge flop.
-Well… Fast forward to now and we’re going over the 2019 Grom from Honda.
+Well… Fast forward to now and we’re going over the 2020 Grom from Honda.
 Needless to say, the Grom has turned out to be a huge hit and I couldn’t say thank you enough to Honda for actually giving our side of the pond a chance at this bike as a lot of the cool bikes we don’t ever see and the Grom, known as the MSX125 overseas could’ve been another one of those instances.

 The Grom carries on Honda’s long tradition of creating fun, appealing small-wheeled leisure motorcycles, which started with the original Monkey bike of 1963, and continued with the Dax and the Ape.
 Since its release in 2013 as a 2014 model, the Grom has earned worldwide popularity, with over 300,000 units sold to date as of this time last year (haven’t received updated figures since then).
 Its exceptionally fuel-efficient air-cooled 125cc engine, quirky looks and nimble handling have attracted entry-level riders, economy-conscious city commuters, camping vehicle owners, experienced riders, racers and other recreational riders alike.
 It has also gained popularity as the perfect paddock bike for race teams.
 Thankfully, Honda didn’t alter what is an already awesome package and make it worse as sometimes we see motorcycle manufacturers hit a home-run with a model, then turn around and do a redesign on the same model that backfired and watered down the bike etc etc.